adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 The hint is placed within the label and inside a `<span>` so that it can be styled differently.
-By placing it inside the label it will be read out by screen readers, and increaes the hit area even more.
+By placing it inside the label it will be read out by screen readers, and further enlarges the hit area.

-This is not the only way to achieve this design.
-We could use Accessible Rich Internet Application (ARIA) attributes to associate a completely different element with an input:
+As with most things in design, and life for that matter, this isn't the only way to achieve this functionality.
+We could use Accessible Rich Internet Application (ARIA) attributes to associate the hint with the input:

 ```HTML
 <div class="field">